lossanna/RestoreNet/data/raw/README_rawdata.md

 - `_edited-` indicates the corresponding CSV written from R was then manually edited, and then read back into script.
 - `-species#_` indicates the CSV is an intermediate step in curating a complete species list, from `01_curate-species-list.R`.
 Numbers correspond between output and edited files, and sequentially mark workflow.
 - `01-dependency_` indicates the CSV is an intermediate step in correcting native status of seeded species, based on information from `subplot` data; produced from `01-dependency_assign-seeded-species-native-status.R` or `01_curate-species-list.R`.
+- `-monitor_` indicates CSV is an intermediate step in curating complete correct monitoring information, from `02_correct-monitoring-info.R`.
+No number because only one output/edited needed from script.

 - `_xlsx_` indicates the species list includes only codes from  `master-species_native.xlsx`, with unknowns removed.
 - `_native-lifeform-duration` indicates if the respective columns are present in the species list.
 - `-wrangling-2x2-` indicates the CSV is an intermediate step in data wrangling for `2x2` m plot data, from `02.2_data-wrangling_2x2`.